simphony/docs/docs/index.md

-# Welcome to the SimPhoNy docs!
+# Welcome to the SimPhoNy documentation!

 ```{note}
 ⚠️ You are reading the documentation of a release candidate version of